swch/strivve-docs-nextjs/src/pages/resources/notifications/index.md

 All payloads are signed using the same mechanism as the CardSavr API.
 This guarantees the source of the webhook request to protect against man-in-the-middle attacks.
 Verifying the signature of the payload is optional but recommended.
 Here are some examples from our [Java](https://github.com/swch/strivve-sdk-java/blob/1db2b56a002fd5753661d0ac20ef2ddc483fdd5b/cardsavr/src/main/java/com/strivve/Signing.java#L24) and [Javascript](https://github.com/swch/Strivve-SDK/blob/9679fa3c5b1047e67f6e36667e89156b43001a2b/src/cardsavr/CardsavrSessionCrypto.ts#L225) SDKs.

-Here is a code sample that verified the signature of the incoming request using the Strivve Java SDK:
+Here is a code sample that verifies the signature of the incoming request using the Strivve Java SDK:

 ```Java